Masters of Social Work

 Yes, applications are accepted until all positions are filled.
 Then, a waiting list is maintained.
 If an applicant that was admitted decides not to attend, we will go to the waiting list to fill that position.

-at the link above.
-Second, you must complete the MSW application in the link above
+above.
+Second, you must complete the MSW application in the link above and mail it

-and mail it to the department.
-Three letters of reference are also required to complete
+to the department.
+Three letters of reference are also required to complete the application.

 All complete applications received by February 1st will be reviewed and a decision will be made on admission.
 If all of the openings of the program are not filled, the admission committee may review applications for conditional admission.
 However, if all of the openings are filled, no conditional admissions will be made.